Diabetes and excessive sweating

 - drinking alcohol in the evening

 Blood glucose control is the best way to manage night sweats caused by low blood glucose.
-Sometimes simply adjusting your exercise time or eating a snack just before bed can help.
-Talk to your doctor about adjusting your diet, exercise, or insulin in the evenings in order to reduce or eliminate night sweats.
+Sometimes, simply adjusting your exercise time or eating a snack before bed can help.
+Your doctor can help you alter your diet, exercise, or medications to reduce or eliminate night sweats.

 Treating excessive sweating usually requires medications.
-These come with side effects and varying levels of effectiveness.
-Many of these are pills taken by mouth, but Botox (botulinum toxin injection) has been used in some cases.
+These may come with side effects and varying levels of effectiveness.
+Most are topical or pills, but Botox (botulinum toxin injection) is often used.